Altinn/altinn-studio-docs/content/altinn-api/_index.md

 ### Instantiate an app and complete process

 Instantiate an app with data as multipart content (stream).
 The app creates an instance and stores the attached data element.
 The app attempts to complete the process.
+If the process is completed successfully, the data can no longer be updated.

 {{%excerpt%}}
 <object data="/altinn-api/porcess-instantiate-and-complete.png" type="image/png" style="width: 75%;";></object>
 {{% /excerpt%}}

-### Update Data

-Client does a PUT request to the App.
-It first calculates the data and replaces the existing data element.
-It returns the instance metadata to the client.

-{{%excerpt%}}
-<object data="/altinn-api/Save data.png" type="image/png" style="width: 75%;";></object>
-{{% /excerpt%}}

-### Validate and calculate

-The app provides two methods to check the data before an instance is created.

-The validate method takes a data file of an elementType and performs validation on that file.
-It returns a validation report.

-{{%excerpt%}}
-<object data="/altinn-api/data-validate.png" type="image/png" style="width: 75%;";></object>
-{{% /excerpt%}}

-The calculate method takes a data file and performs calculations and returns the possibly altered data file with updated fields.

-{{%excerpt%}}
-<object data="/altinn-api/data-calculate.png" type="image/png" style="width: 75%;";></object>
-{{% /excerpt%}}

-### Process
+## Process

 Application has a process definition that specifies start events, end events, tasks and the allowed flows (transitions) between the these.
 A process is started by the application, which sets the current task to the first task in the process (selects a start event which points to a task).